 We are living in strange times.

 Being prepared is always a smart way to handle unexpected situations.
 One thing people often fear greatly, losing access to electricity.
 Power outages can be scary and dangerous.
-Yet, they are one of the few things you can have control over.
+Yet, there are few things you can have control over, your emergency backup power is one of them.
 Checking on your Generator is key!

 When the grid gives out, backup power generators can kick it.
 Things like solar panel roofing tiles, improvements to wind and hydro sources and breakthroughs in other power storing innovations are in the works.
 But the fact of the matter is, many of those are not obtainable for the average small business owner.
 Often a long period of the doors being closed for a business can mean the end.